Mentoring Programme CUNI MFF

 The basis for mentoring is the mentee’s own initiative and activity, their will to learn new things.
 It is a voluntary, albeit binding, form of sharing free time, which can be mutually beneficial.
 It can, of course, lead to disappointment too in the case that the mentee is too passive and does not display much interest in acquiring new information.
 By showing their interest the mentee points the mentor in the direction, where mutually spent time can be focused.

 For a university student, the programme represents a unique opportunity to, while still studying, more closely familiarize themselves with the work environment of the field, that they want to pursue in the future.
 They can gain valuable contacts and jumpstart their career.
-A student of any year or subject at MFF UK can become a mentee.
+A student of any year or subject at CUNI MFF can become a mentee.

 If you are interested in mentoring, send us a motivation letter and your CV to firstname.lastname@example.org.
 If you have preferences regarding, what your mentor should be like, email us and we will try to find one fitting your expectations.
 The updated list of mentors can be found here.

 - Time frame of mentoring

 - Basic Guidelines of Mentoring at CUNI MFF